WHAT DOES LGBTQ+ STAND FOR?

 HOW DO I KNOW IF I AM GAY (LGBT+)?

 There are several organizations in Los Angeles that offer LGBTQ youth friendly services and support groups.
-The LGBTQ Center, Penny Lane, AltaMed, Children’s Hospital Los Angeles, and LA Gender Center, are some organizations that offer youth-friendly services.
+The LGBTQ Center, Penny Lane, AltaMed, Children’s Hospital Los Angeles, and LA Gender Center, are some organizations that counseling, support and social events for LGBTQ+ youth.

 I FEEL LIKE I’M ALL ALONE AND DON’T HAVE ANYONE THAT UNDERSTANDS.
 WHAT CAN I DO?

 If you are feeling lost and alone, please reach out to MY LGBT PLUS or to other support groups like The Trevor Project, PFLAG (Parents, Friends and Family of Lesbians and Gays), or Trans Lifeline.
-If you are in middle school or high school, your school may have a GSA (Gay Straight Alliance) or similar student group, where kids your age, including other LGBTQ kids, talk about their experiences and provider support to one another.
-Even if that club doesn’t have another student that you feel understands you, the club’s advisor may be able to provide that support or identify someone on campus who can be a support person for you.
+If you are in middle school or high school, your school may have a GSA (Gay Straight Alliance) or similar student group, where kids your age talk about their experiences and support one another.

 WHAT DOES IT MEAN TO COME OUT?

-CAN MY CAREGIVER (INCLUDES: FOSTER PARENT, GROUP PARENT, TRANSITIONAL HOUSING) KICK ME OUT BECAUSE I AM LGBTQ?
+CAN MY CAREGIVER KICK ME OUT BECAUSE I AM LGBTQ+?

-No. You cannot get kicked out of your placement for being LGBTQ.
+No. You may not be forced to leave your home due to your sexual orientation or gender identity.
 If you feel like someone is kicking you out for that reason, talk to your lawyer.
 The Alliance for Children’s Rights and Public Counsel also have attorneys that can help you.

-If you’re LGBTQ, you can face unique obstacles to seeking help, especially when you’re first coming out.
+If you’re LGBTQ+, you may face unique obstacles to seeking help, especially when you’re first coming out.
 Know that you are not alone and there are places that can help.
 Learn about the obstacles you may experience and who to contact for help.